MazharUmutYilmaz/Desktop_Trading_Application/README.md

 * "ML/DS" tab which converts the csv file that contains all datas coming from the tabs above to a new csv file together to supply Machine Learning/Data Science applications using the datas.

 Used modules+frameworks : Tkinter, datetime, os, csv

+Note : Very little of the code has been shared for proof of work!!!